Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Introduction

-Even for this simple problem the boundary creates a significant issue since the constant $m_0$ becomes a function $m_0^\partial(x)$ which depends on the distance to the boundary.
-This leads to the well known bias of Kernel Density Estimators (KDEs) near the boundary.
-In \cite{BERRY2017}, the authors developed a method to estimate the distance to the boundary and then correct the bias of the KDE near the boundary.
-A significant advance of the method of \cite{BERRY2017} is that the location of the boundary is not needed and is effectively learned from the data.
+However, it is well-known that for manifolds with boundary this does not hold.
+This leads to the well known bias of Kernel Density Estimators (KDEs) near the boundary \cite{boundary00,boundary93,boundary96,boundary05,boundary14,boundary99}.
+In \cite{BERRY2017}, the authors developed a method to estimate the distance to the boundary of a manifold from data.
+They then used this estimate to correct the bias of the KDE near the boundary.
+A significant advance of the method of \cite{BERRY2017} is that the location of the boundary does not need to be known beforehand, and it is effectively learned from the data.

-A much more challenging and powerful use of \eqref{interiorexpansion} is for estimating the Laplace-Beltrami operator, $\Delta$, and this expansion is the key component of justifying the diffusion maps algorithm \cite{diffusion}.
+A much more challenging and powerful use of \eqref{interiorexpansionintro} is for estimating the Laplace-Beltrami operator, $\Delta$, and this expansion is the key component of justifying the diffusion maps algorithm \cite{diffusion}.
 The Laplace-Beltrami operator is ubiquitous, especially when a physical process is modeled using PDEs.
 For such applications, it is critical that one be able to specify the appropriate boundary conditions.
-Moreover, while it is widely observed that the diffusion maps algorithm produces Neumann eigenfunctions \cite{diffusion}, this has not been adequately explained.
+Moreover, while it is widely observed that the diffusion maps algorithm produces Neumann eigenfunctions \cite{diffusion}, this empirical observation has not been adequately explained.
 In this paper we will show that the estimator defined by the diffusion maps algorithm is consistent in the weak sense even for manifolds with boundary, and that Neumann eigenfunctions are observed because of the naturality of the Neumann boundary conditions for the eigenproblem.
 Finally, allowing arbitrary boundary conditions to be specified requires us to introduce a new tool, namely a \emph{boundary integral estimator}, which may have uses beyond these applications, and the consistency of this estimator is one of our key results.

 In order to solve diffusion type PDEs in the weak-sense and specify boundary conditions we need consistent discrete estimators of the following bilinear forms,